0jeslearning/pirplePracticeHomeWork2/README.md

     for the 'token' key in the headers.

-3) Once logged in user can fetch menu at localhost:3000/menu?menu=pizza using GET method (Currently only pizza menu exists, and is hard coded in to cartHandlers)
+3) Once logged in user can fetch menu at localhost:3000/menu?menu=pizza using GET method (Currently only pizza menu exists)

 4) Create a cart by going to localhost:3000/cart using POST method acceptable elements are: a)itemNumber